llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 OpenACC to OpenMP Mapping
 =========================

-This section details Clacc's planned mapping from OpenACC directives and clauses to OpenMP directives and clauses.
-If an OpenACC directive or clause does not appear in this section, we haven't planned it yet.
+This section details Clacc's mapping from OpenACC directives and clauses to OpenMP directives and clauses.
+If an OpenACC directive or clause does not appear in this section, we haven't implemented it yet.
-`README-OpenACC-status.md` lists which OpenACC directives and clauses Clacc already implements.
+`README-OpenACC-status.md` also lists which OpenACC directives and clauses Clacc currently implements.

 Notation
 --------